 Here is a good explanation from the ‘ask the scientist' forum:

-“Various clays, and/or calcium carbonate, are a component of many papers,including cardboard.
+“Various clays, and/or calcium carbonate, are a component of many papers, including cardboard.
 They are there to make the paper stiff, to adjust the absorption of inks, to keep the paper hard when it is wet (wet strength), and as a filler (Clays are less expensive than wood fiber in many cases, depending upon the quality of the paper.)
-These minerals are abrasive and dull the scissor.”
+These minerals are abrasive and dull the scissors.”

-If you are a member of the sewing chat group, you can catch up on the earlier discussion here in this thread.
-If you aren’t a member yet – why not!
-It’s the best sewing chat group on Facebook – apply to join right away and start asking, answering, sharing, learning and having lots more sewing fun.
+If you are a member of the sewing chat group, you can catch up with other members on this topic.
+If you aren't a member yet – why not!
+It's the best sewing chat group on Facebook – apply to join right away and start asking, answering, sharing, learning, and having lots more sewing fun.
 See you there.